Photo: Wikimedia Commons (CC BY-SA)

 My St. Maarten Day — A First-Person Account

-After Maho, I wanted to experience the French side, so I hopped in a taxi and headed to Marigot, the French capital.
+After Maho, I wanted to experience the French side, so I hopped in a taxi ($25) and headed to Marigot, the French capital.
 The vibe shift was immediate and delightful.
-Marigot is quieter, more laid-back, with sidewalk cafés serving fresh croissants and espresso, a vibrant open-air market selling spices, handmade crafts, and local rum, and the ruins of Fort Louis perched on a hill offering panoramic views of the harbor and neighboring Anguilla in the distance.
-I climbed up to the fort, sweaty and happy, and took in the view—turquoise bays, red-roofed houses, sailboats drifting like white birds on calm water.
+Marigot is quieter, more laid-back, with sidewalk cafes serving fresh croissants and espresso, a vibrant open-air venue selling spices, handmade crafts, and local rum, and the ruins of Fort Louis perched on a hill.
+I climbed up to the fort, sweaty and grateful for the breeze at the top, and took in the panoramic view — turquoise bays, red-roofed houses, sailboats drifting like white birds on calm water, and neighboring Anguilla shimmering on the horizon.
+The scent of frangipani blossoms drifted up from the gardens below, and I could taste the salt on my lips from the sea air.
 This was the Caribbean at its most charming.

 Lunch was a revelation: I found a beachside lounge on Orient Bay, the French side's most famous beach.
 Orient Beach is long, wide, and gorgeous, with beach clubs offering lounge chairs, watersports, and fresh seafood.
-I ordered grilled mahi-mahi with Creole spices, a side of frites (because French side), and a cold Carib beer.
-The food was simple and perfect, the kind of meal that tastes better because you're barefoot in the sand with the Caribbean Sea lapping at your toes.
+I ordered grilled mahi-mahi with Creole spices for $18, a side of frites (because French side), and a cold Carib beer for $5.
+The food was simple and perfect, the kind of meal that tastes better because you are barefoot in the sand with the Caribbean Sea lapping at your toes.
+However, the beach was more crowded than I expected during peak season, and finding a good spot required arriving early.

 Before heading back to the ship, I made a quick stop at Loterie Farm, a hidden eco-resort tucked into the jungle on Pic Paradis, the island's highest point.
-It's part nature preserve, part adventure park, with ziplines, a spring-fed pool hidden in the forest, and a farm-to-table restaurant serving inventive Caribbean-French fusion.
-I didn't have time for the zipline, but I did take a dip in the pool, surrounded by tropical greenery and birdsong, and it felt like discovering a secret the island was keeping just for me.
+Entry costs $10 and includes access to the nature trails and spring-fed pool.
+Although I did not have time for the zipline ($45), I did take a dip in the pool, surrounded by tropical greenery and birdsong, and it felt like discovering a secret the island was keeping just for me.
+Despite the hurried schedule, this quiet moment in the forest was worth every minute I spent getting there.

 Getting Around